Available for everyone

 Let's clean it up a little bit.
 Now we have chart separated by 5 segments.
 Each segment - different type of customers.
 It's classical chart of Technology Adoption Life Cycle.
 But here is a moment.
 This chart is an "ideal model".

 In real life here is a gap or "chasm" between the first two adopter groups and majority.
-Visionaries and pragmatists have very different expectations, and he explores those differences and suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel and pricing.
+Visionaries and pragmatists have very different expectations, and exploring these differences is very important.
+By identifying these differences you will be able to suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel, pricing and so on.

 Yeah, almost all software development companies write, that they work with Agile.
 "Sprints", "backlog", "tickets", etc. But sometimes it doesn't help.
 We deeply believe, Agile is minimum necessary for startups but insufficient method.
 Only tightly with Lean it can give a result in startup's conditions of uncertainty.